akshayjadhav21/DevOps_Assignment/README.md

 1. Given architecture explanation:
 -	DNS name
-o	The Domain Name Server will provide access to web server to all users to access the website.
+- The Domain Name Server will provide access to web server to all users to access the website.
 -	Content Delivery Networks (CDN) o	CDN will shorten the time required for a server to communicate with a client by reducing the geographical distance between the server and the client.
 -	Load Balancer